dramforever/easyriscv/index.md

 the lowest supported privilege mode since it's not supposed to contain unsupported modes.)

-The assembly syntax is simply:
+`mret` takes no operands, so the assembly syntax is simply:

 ```
 mret